-Plumbing textbooks and training manuals are provided at the start of the course and additional technical handouts are distributed as appropriate.
-Further reference books and materials may be recommended.
+Plumbing textbooks and training manuals are provided to students at the start of the course and technical handouts are provided throughout the course.
+Additional reference books may be recommended.
 Tools and materials for use during practical sessions are provided by WLT.
 Students will need clothing and footwear suitable for workshop sessions.

+Applicants to the Apprenticeship should be aged between 16 and 24 years and be engaged within the industry.
+Limited funding may be available for apprentices over 25.
 Formal knowledge and experience of plumbing are not required, however applicants should have some practical aptitude and transferrable skills.
 The course is equally suitable for those with experience in the industry who wish to improve their theory knowledge and pursue formal qualification.
-There is no formal educational requirement, however basic minimum standards of literacy and numeracy are necessary to complete the training and assessments.
+Applicants also complete two short basic skills tests inliteracy and numeracy as part of the application process.